reactive-systems/tsltools/CONTIRUBTING.md

-#Contribution Guidelines
+# Contribution Guidelines

 1. [Reporting a bug / Requesting a feature](#reproting-a-bug-requesting-a-feature)
 2. [Getting involved](#getting-involved)
     * [Before getting started](#before-getting-started)
     * [Project structure](#project-structure)
     * [Code Style and Documentation](#code-style-and-documentation)
-3. []

-##Reporting a bug / Requesting a feature
+## Reporting a bug / Requesting a feature

+If you have found a bug, you can report it to use by opening a new issue labeled with the 'bug' tag.
+In your problem description please include the following, such that we can reproduce the bug:
+* the tool(s) or library parts which you used
+* the input you provided to the tool(s) or library function(s)
+* the error message / output you got (if present)
+* the expected behavior and output

+If there is a feature that you would like to feel free to [get involved](#getting-involved).
+You can also open an issue tagged with 'feature request'.
+Please include the following in your feature request:
+* the kind of feature, like is is an API-extension, a library extension, a tool
+* why you need this feature and maybe what you intend to to with it
+* a precise description of the feature (what do you want to be included, what behavior do you expect)

+Please keep in mind that we are not full-time maintaining this project and probably will not have the time for unreasonable complex extensions.
+If you are not sure, whether something should/can be added to `tsltools`, feel free to contact us or open an issue with the tag `discussion`.

+## Getting involved

+We are always happy for contributions, be it documentation, code improvements and new features.
+You can do this my submitting a pull request.
+If you are not sure, whether something might be useful or is in the scope of this project (or should be a separate project instead) feel free to submit an issue labeled with `discussion` or to contact us directly.
+If you want to get fully involved with `tsltools` or add a more complex extension, feel free to contact us directly, per e-mail.

 ''TODO'': Write

-* Bug: Open an issue, describe problem:
-* (which tools) or library did you used
-* the input you provided
-* the error message and output you got (if present)
-* the expected behavior (or expected output)

-* Feature: Feel free to get involved (next section); open an issue
-* What is the feature: API-extension, library extension, tool
-* Why do you need this feature
-* Precise description, what exactly
-* (do not expect magic?)

-##Getting involved

-''TODO'': Write

-* Always happy for contribution (documentation, improvements and new features)
-* Feel free to submit a pull request
-* If not sure simply open an issues or contact us directly (LINK to emails, maybe reactive systems website)
 * Ask for assistance
-* Latter might be good for bigger projects
 * Note: everything under MIT

-###Before getting started
+### Before getting started

 ''TODO'': Write